amarquand/PCNtoolkit/docs/pages/tutorials/02_BLR.rst

         basis_function_mean=BsplineBasisFunction(
             degree=3, nknots=5
-        ),  # We use a B-spline basis expansion for the mean, so the predicted mean is a smooth function of the covariates fixed_effect=True,  # By setting fixed_effect=True, we model offsets in the mean for each individual batch effect, heteroskedastic=True,  # We want the variance to be a function of the covariates too basis_function_var=BsplineBasisFunction(
+        ),  # We use a B-spline basis expansion for the mean, so the predicted mean is a smooth function of the covariates fixed_effect=True,  # By setting fixed_effect=True, we \model offsets in the mean for each individual batch effect, heteroskedastic=True,  # We want the variance to be a function of the covariates too intercept_var=True,  # We need an intercept in the variance, otherwise the baseline variance at 0 will also be 0. warp_name="warpsinharcsinh",  # We configure a sinh-arcsinh warp, so we can model flexible non-gaussian distributions )
-            degree=3, nknots=5
-        ),  # We use a B-spline basis expansion for the variance, so the predicted variance is a smooth function of the covariates fixed_effect_var=True,  # We model offsets in the variance for each individual batch effect, warp_name="warpsinharcsinh",  # We configure a sinh-arcsinh warp, so we can model flexible non-gaussian distributions )